Electric vs Petrol Cars in India: Cost Compared

 | Total | Rs 27,000 |

 EVs have far fewer moving parts.
-No engine oil changes, no spark plugs, no transmission service, no exhaust system to corrode.
+No engine oil changes.
+No spark plugs.
+No transmission service.
+No exhaust system to corrode.
 Brake pads last significantly longer because regenerative braking handles most deceleration.
-My Nexon EV's brake pads after 8 months and 12,000 km look practically new.
+My Nexon EV's brake pads after 8 months and 12,000 km look practically new — I had the mechanic check during my first service and he said they'd probably last another 3-4 years easily.

 5-year maintenance saving: approximately Rs 56,000

-One important caveat: if the battery degrades significantly after 5 years and needs replacement, that could cost Rs 5-8 lakh.
+One caveat worth mentioning: if the battery degrades significantly after 5 years and needs replacement, that could cost Rs 5-8 lakh.
 However, Tata offers an 8-year/1,60,000 km battery warranty, and real-world data from early Nexon EV owners shows 90-95% battery health after 3 years of usage.
 Battery degradation in Indian conditions has been better than feared.
+I think the horror stories about battery replacement are overblown, at least for cars in this generation.

 Insurance Over 5 Years

-EV insurance premiums are 15-25% higher than equivalent petrol cars because:
+EV insurance premiums run 15-25% higher than equivalent petrol cars because:

 - Battery replacement costs are high